Make your house game-day headquarters with these recipes for delicious dips, hot wings, and more.

 them out, making them extra-crunchy like nuts.
 Enjoy by the handful or sprinkle over a salad.

-spicy, use a smaller amount of red pepper.
+reduce the amount of red pepper.

-Your tailgaters will be cheering "Go Chocolate!" when you serve up these decadent delights.
+Go chocolate!
+Your tailgaters will be cheering for you when you serve up these decadent delights.

 Layering pudding in half-pint jars gives you room to garnish and screw on the lids so you can place them in your cooler for